-If you're asking yourself that question, your curiosity is about to change your life.
+If you're asking yourself why do people hike, your curiosity is about to change your life.

 The best time to start hiking is today.